IorekHan/Cpp_MultiThreading-ThreadPool/README.md

 # Cpp_MultiThreading-ThreadPool

 This project is a C++ thread pool.
+Following contents includes:
+- Threading functions intro.
+- How to deal with different input type.

 # Intro
 - Process: a process is an independent and self-contained unit of execution that represents a running program.
 It has its own memory space and system resources, such as file handles and network connections.
 Processes are managed by the OS and provide a way for multiple programs to run concurrently.